andmercado/Capstone-Project-Group-6/README.md

 ## LoyalLock: Predictive Modeling for Customer Segmentation and Churn Reduction

-Significant revenue loss, as a result of customer churn, is an issue in the credit card industry.
-We offer a solution enabling these companies to leverage data analysis to predict potential customer churn in advance.
-Our predictive approach motivates companies incentivize customers likely to churn, thereby reducing the probability of customer departure and locking in revenue.
+Significant revenue losses due to customer churn are a critical issue in the credit card industry.
+This proposal offers a solution that enables companies to use data analysis to predict potential customer churn in advance.
+The predictive approach encourages companies to incentivize customers who are likely to churn, thereby reducing the probability of their departure and securing revenue.

 ## Business Understanding and Data Understanding

 ### Business Understanding

-In the competitive realm of credit card companies, each company offers a wide range of incentives to obtain a customer and keep them loyal to their services.
-From offering a reward system that allows customers to use their rewards towards travel, card statements, or gift cards to offering a low percentage of interest rates on monthly statements.
-Customer retention is a crucial factor for sustaining revenue growth and fostering long-term clientele and profitability.
+In the competitive realm of credit card companies, each firm offers a wide range of incentives to attract and retain customers.
+These incentives include reward systems that allow customers to redeem rewards for travel, card statements, or gift cards, and offering low interest rates on balances.
+Customer retention is crucial for sustaining revenue growth and fostering long-term profitability.

 The key stakeholders include the credit card companies who seek to decrease customer churn, the customer service and marketing teams who may need to adjust their operations and strategies based on our insights, and the customers who will benefit from improved services and retention incentives.